 Have you or your goal buddy reached an important milestone?
 Congratulations!
 Enjoy a chore-free weekend, head to your favorite restaurant or offer up a toast in honor of your accomplishment.

-Bev Bachel is a freelance writer and editor, and the author of “What Do You Really Want?
-How to Set a Goal and Go for It.”
-A lifelong goal-setter, she’s tapped into the power of her goal buddies to pay off debt, run a marathon and buy a beach house.
-One of her current goals?
-Aprender español.
+Freelance writer and author of “What Do You Really Want?
+How to Set a Goal and Go for It,” Bev Bachel has used the power of goalsetting to pay off debt, run a marathon and buy a beach house.